The Martial Compendium 5E

 Rooting Mountain

-Stance: You crouch and ground your feet, rooting yourself to the spot you stand.
+Style: You ground your feet firmly, rooting yourself to the spot you stand.
 Nothing will move you from your place.

-• At the end of your turn, if you did not move, you gain temporary hit points points equal to your Fighter level.
+• At the end of your turn, you gain 2 Temporary Hit points for every 5 feet of Movement you left unused, to a maximum equal to your Fighter level.

 • You can't be pushed, dragged or knocked Prone by creatures up to one size larger than you.